One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Results and Calculations

-To see which of the many possible exchange terms may be relevant in the case of \vso, we first perform ab-initio calculations, where we consider magnetic exchange couplings $J_{ij}$ entering the spin Hamiltonian:
+To see which of the many possible exchange terms may be relevant in the case of \vso, we first perform \emph{ab initio} calculations, where we consider magnetic exchange couplings $J_{ij}$ entering the spin Hamiltonian:

 with the summation running over lattice bonds $\left\langle ij \right\rangle$.
 The exchange parameters $J_{ij}$ were extracted using two complementary approaches.
 On one hand, we calculate hopping integrals between the V $3d$ states using Wannier functions constructed for the uncorrelated (GGA) band structure, and introduce these hoppings into the Kugel-Khomskii model that then delivers the magnetic exchange couplings as follows \cite{mazurenko2006, tsirlin2011},